SFEM for the unsteady Navier-Stokes Equations on a stationary surface: Error Analysis

-We start by trying to find an error equation that involve the discrete remainder $\thbfu$ with respect to some consistency, interpolations and inertia errors.
-As mentioned before, by the Ritz-Stokes projection \eqref{eq: surface Ritz-Stokes projection UNS} $\thbfu\in \bfV_h^{div}$ and therefore we are able to decouple the pressure discrete remainders from the error equations, which is crucial to find error bounds just for $\thbfu$ independent of $\theta_{p},\, \theta_{\lambda}$.
-Thus, we present the subsequent Lemma as follows:
+We start by finding an error equation involving the discrete remainder $\thbfu^n$ with respect to some consistency, interpolations and inertia errors.
+As mentioned before, by the Ritz-Stokes projection \eqref{eq: surface Ritz-Stokes projection UNS} $\thbfu^n\in \bfV_h^{div}$ and therefore we are able to \emph{decouple} the pressure discrete remainders from the error equations, which is crucial to find error bounds just for $\thbfu^n$ independent of $\theta_{p}^n,\, \theta_{\lambda}^n$.

 \begin{lemma} Let $(\vh,\{\qh,\xi_h\}) \in \bfV_h\times (Q_h\times \Lambda_h)$ be test functions, then for $\thbfu,\, \theta_{p},\theta_{\lambda}$ as in \eqref{eq: decomposition error 1 Ritz UNS}, \eqref{eq: decomposition error 2 lagrange UNS}, \eqref{eq: decomposition error 3 lagrange UNS} the following error equation holds true for $n \geq 1$